GLOBAL MARKETS-Stocks slide, dollar firm as further monetary tightening seen

 "The Fed is likely to remain in a tightening mode for longer than the markets currently anticipate at a time when President Erdogan strongly indicated he expects the Turkish central bank to cut interest rates," Matys said.

-A host of Fed officials are set to speak this week, including Chair Jerome Powell on Tuesday, and the tone as suggested by Bostic could be hawkish.
+A host of Fed officials are set to speak this week, led by Chair Jerome Powell on Tuesday, and the tone could turn hawkish.
 European Central Bank and Bank of England policymakers will also be making appearances.

 Oil prices edged higher in choppy trading as markets weighed a return in demand from China against supply concerns and fears of slower growth in major economies curbing consumption.